You need a short term liquor licence to sell, supply or permit the consumption of liquor:

 You can apply to vary the conditions on your licence but you can't apply for a variation:

-To make these types of changes you would need to cancel your existing licence and reapply.
+To make these types of changes you must cancel your existing licence and reapply.

-If you think you may need to move your event to a different area of the premises - eg due to weather - you should consider applying for both areas to be licensed as you will not be able to change the area once the licence is granted.
+If you think you may need to move your event to a different area of the premises - eg due to weather - you should consider applying for both areas to be licensed as you won't be able to change the area once the licence is granted.

 Optional additions